AlanChuang1/EmotionDetectorCNN/README.md

 ### Data Exploration

-We selected this dataset because it contained ample photos of 7 different types of emotions, and it already separated the data into sorted directories.
+- We selected this dataset because it contained ample photos of 7 different types of emotions, and it already separated the data into sorted directories.
 The sizes are all standardized and required little preprocessing.

-Data Exploration
-Using colored images would not be beneficial as grayscale is enough for classification, while color would add an extra dimension (r,g,b) and result in a complex and resource-intensive model.
+- Using colored images would not be beneficial as grayscale is enough for classification, while color would add an extra dimension (r,g,b) and result in a complex and resource-intensive model.

-We also removed disgust from the dataset as it's small compared to the rest of the expressions, thus saving some time while training the model.
+- We also removed disgust from the dataset as it's small compared to the rest of the expressions, thus saving some time while training the model.
 We created a single data frame that stored all the images with their corresponding class (label).
 This made it easy for us to take a sample of the dataset because running the model on the entire dataset was extremely time-consuming.

-Flow_from_dataframe is specifically used because flow_from_directory is designed for datasets that have sub-directories (FER-2013) for each class, and we use a single data frame containing all the images.
+- Flow_from_dataframe is specifically used because flow_from_directory is designed for datasets that have sub-directories (FER-2013) for each class, and we use a single data frame containing all the images.

 ### Preprocessing

-Since all images were already the same size of 48x48 pixels, we did not further crop them.
+- Since all images were already the same size of 48x48 pixels, we did not further crop them.
 We decided to flip some images horizontally and rescale them.
 Normalization of the image pixels was important for classification, so the RGB coefficients were normalized to be within the range of 0 and 1.
 We chose grayscale images in order to ease classification.

-Ultimately, we could have added a shift for the width and height of the images in order to properly capture the face’s emotion for classification, or even add a zoom range.
+- Ultimately, we could have added a shift for the width and height of the images in order to properly capture the face’s emotion for classification, or even add a zoom range.
 While running several iterations of models, we discovered that not only did it consume more time per epoch during training, but it also lowered validation accuracy significantly.
 Hence, we opted for a more simple preprocessed data set.

 ## Conclusion

-Extended application:
+### Extended application:
-Training the model on more intricate expressions could make the model more sensitive to subtle facial expressions.
+- Training the model on more intricate expressions could make the model more sensitive to subtle facial expressions.
 This project could be applied in real time to analyze expressions in crowded areas, such as bars, to prevent crimes.

-There are also social applications for such a project, such as AI interactions with humans.
+- There are also social applications for such a project, such as AI interactions with humans.
 If we could accurately predict human expressions and emotions using computer vision, we could create virtual therapists that can correctly analyze facial expressions.
-There could also be further implementations of this in neurotech and ML.
+There could also be further implementations of this in neurotech and machine learning.
 In fact, this already exists today, in the form of algorithms that analyze the level of motivation for stroke patients undergoing therapy.

-Model 4 performed the best with the highest testing accuracy of 44.362%.
+- Model 4 performed the best with the highest testing accuracy of 44.362%.
 If we had more computing power, we would have run the model on the entire dataset which might further improved the testing accuracy.
 Since the dataset was huge, it was not feasible for us to do that.

 ## Collaboration

-Alan Chuang: I worked on composing parts of the writeup as well as the finial formatting, and also did some initial debugging.
+- Alan Chuang: I worked on composing parts of the writeup as well as the finial formatting, and also did some initial debugging.
 We all worked towards setting up meetings and meeting deadlines, and contributed equally to complete this project, which was a great learning opportunity!

-Daksh Jain: I was responsible partially for coding, debugging, and communicating with team members to set up meetings and manage deadlines.
+- Daksh Jain: I was responsible partially for coding, debugging, and communicating with team members to set up meetings and manage deadlines.
 I also worked on the write up introduction and Methods section.
 We split tasks evenly and helped each other when needed.
 I believe everyone in the group worked hard and together as a team!

-Sohum Goel: I was responsible for the initial setup of the neural network, along with some trial runs.
+- Sohum Goel: I was responsible for the initial setup of the neural network, along with some trial runs.
 I also contributed towards the write up.
 We added to each other's work.
 Everyone worked together to complete this project.

-Grisha Bandodkar: I mainly worked on training and running multiple iterations of the model such that it could get the best possible accuracy results.
+- Grisha Bandodkar: I mainly worked on training and running multiple iterations of the model such that it could get the best possible accuracy results.
 I contributed towards the results, discussion, and conclusion sections of the write up.
 Everyone contributed equally toward this project.

-Arnav Rastogi: I worked largely on the write-up, but also partially on debugging and organizing the repository, along with coordinating with team members to manage milestone deadlines and fix meeting times.
+- Arnav Rastogi: I worked largely on the write-up, but also partially on debugging and organizing the repository, along with coordinating with team members to manage milestone deadlines and fix meeting times.
 We all contributed equally, coordinated well, and worked together on this project

 ## Appendix/Sources